 School and Career Counseling

-M.Ed. degree programs with an appropriate specialization may also help graduates prepare to pursue career counseling as a professional path.
+M.Ed. degree programs with an appropriate concentration may also help graduates prepare to pursue career counseling as a professional path.
 Career counseling involves helping individuals determine their career goals and then pursuing the appropriate training, certifications and education.
 Of course, counselors may work with schools (either at the secondary level or in higher education), but may also be employed by technical and vocational institutions, state and local governmental programs and in social assistance and healthcare settings.3,9

 It is important to note that additional certification may likely be required to pursue roles within public school districts and colleges, while independent career consultancies may have different requirements.4